andreaslordos/turing-machine-emulator/README.md

 > S3 R0, W0 4R S=2
 > S3 R1, 1L
 > S3 RH, 4R W0 1L W0 1L W0 1L W0 H

+Note: ignore the slashes on lines 1-3, they're only there due to GitHub's formatting rules.

 This is a program that takes a standard tape with the format of H x x x x x x x x H, where the "x"s are 1s or 0s.
 H stands for "HALT", and act as markers for the end of the tape.
 It then adds the two 4 bit binary numbers together, and leaves the result on the right side of the tape.